 The company accounts for volume discounts and pricing incentives to customers as a reduction of revenue based on the ratable allocation of the discount / incentive amount to each of the underlying revenue transactions that result in progress by the customer towards earning the discount / incentive.
 Also, when the level of discount varies with increases in levels of revenue transactions, the company recognizes the liability based on its estimate of the customer's future purchases.
 If it is probable that the criteria for the discount will not be met, or if the amount thereof cannot be estimated reliably, then discount is not recognized until the payment is probable and the amount can be estimated reliably.
 The company recognizes changes in the estimated amount of obligations for discounts using a cumulative catch-up approach.
-The discounts are passed on to the customer.
+The discounts are passed on to the customer either as direct payments or as a reduction of payments due from the customer.